whelew/P-Five-Mildew/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-# New Section for Business Requirements - 20/05/25
+## Business Requirement Questions

-### What is the business objective requiring an ML Solution?
+#### What is the business objective requiring an ML Solution?

 1. Conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 2. Predicting if a cheery leaf is healthy or contains powdery mildew.

-### Is the data available for the training of the model, if yes which type of data, if no how will you get the data?
+#### Is the data available for the training of the model, if yes which type of data, if no how will you get the data?

 - Data is available, there is a dataset containing 2104 healthy cherry leaf images and 2104 cherry leaves containing powdery mildew images.
 - It will need compiling into a train, val and test set.

-### Does the customer need a dashboard or API endpoint?
+#### Does the customer need a dashboard or API endpoint?

 - The customer will require a dashboard.
 - There is a dashboard expectation list further down below.

-### What does success look like?
+#### What does success look like?

 - The client considers a study showing how to visually differentiate a cheery leaf that is healthy from one that contains a powdery mildew.
 - The client will be able to access a dashboard and be able to immediately check whether a cherry leaf is healthy or one that contains powdery mildew by uploading an image file of the cherry leaf.

-### Can you break down the project into Epics and User Stories?
+#### Can you break down the project into Epics and User Stories?

 - Information and Data Collection
 - Data Cleaning, Preprocessing, Visualisation